 Does one get Earned or Paid Leaves during Maternity Leave?

-Earned or Paid Leave is credited on account of an employee’s presence on the duty.
+Many feel that Earned or Paid Leave is credited on account of an employee’s presence on the duty.
 But Maternity Leave is not considered as leave.
 It is a social benefit being provided through the Maternity Benefit Act for a period that is regarded leave irrespective of actual physical absence from duties.
 So a women employee will get Earned Leaves during her Maternity Leave.

 Our article covers various kinds of leaves Casual Leave, Earned Leave, Sick Leave: Leaves in India in detail